-Make a list of keywords that you think people would search when looking for your healthcare facility and services.
+Make a list of keywords that you think are relevant to your healthcare facility and services.
 Collaborate with team members to ensure that this list is comprehensive and covers all the pain points your potential patients experiencing as well as the healthcare solutions your practice provides.

 When analyzing these keywords, shoot for keyword phrases with 200 to 10,000 local monthly searches.

-Google, 77% of patients used search prior to booking an appointment hence why it is important to naturally incorporate the right keywords throughout your website to let the search engines know what your website is all about and drive more patients to your organization.
+Google, 77% of patients used to search before booking an appointment.
+Hence, it is important to naturally incorporate the right keywords throughout your website to let the search engines know what your website is all about and drive more patients to your organization.

 2. Define Your Meta Data: Title Tags & Meta Descriptions

-The keywords targeted for your SEO strategy should not only be present throughout the original content on your website but they should also be present in the metadata of each those pages.
+The keywords targeted for your Healthcare SEO strategy should not only be present throughout the original content on your website, but they should also be present in the metadata of each of those pages.

-The metadata consists of the HTML meta tags that lie between the open and closing head tags in the HTML code of a document.
-Meta data helps tell the search engines know what the page is about using the title tag, the meta description and headers.
+The metadata consists of the HTML meta tags that lie between the open and closing head tags in a document’s HTML code.
+Metadata helps the search engines know what the page is about using the title tag, the meta description, and headers.

-A meta description, as seen as black text above, should be no longer than 150 characters as it describes the content of a page.
+As seen in the black text above, a meta description should be no longer than 150 characters as it describes the content of a page.

-Lastly, headers added throughout a piece of content using header tags will help to further instruct the search engines as to what the contents of the page are about.
-These are added using h1, h2, h3, h4, h5 and h6 tags.
+Lastly, headers added throughout a piece of content using header tags will help to further instruct the search engines as to the contents of the page.
+These are added using h1, h2, h3, h4, h5, and h6 tags.

 3. Create Original Content

-By educating your audience through quality content marketing, you’ll be able to highlight your value and expertise overtime, as well as gain rankings in the search engine.
+By educating your audience through quality content marketing, you’ll be able to highlight your value and expertise over time and gain rankings in the search engine.

-Publish content like cases studies, blog posts, videos, interviews, photos, patient testimonials, infographics, medical breakthroughs, conversations about the healthcare industry and to help drive more value to your website and increased use of relevant keywords on your website to aid in your search rankings.
+Publish content like case studies, blog posts, videos, interviews, photos, patient testimonials, infographics, medical breakthroughs, and conversations about the healthcare industry, and help drive more value to your website and increased the use of relevant keywords on your website to aid in your search rankings.

-An excellent way to brainstorm quality content for your organization is to think of the commonly asked questions by patients in your field.
-For example, if you were a podiatrist, maybe potential patients would be searching for information on “myths about bunion surgery” or “ways to protect their feet in the winter.”
+An excellent way to brainstorm quality content for your organization is to think of patients’ commonly asked questions in your field.
+For example, if you were a podiatrist, your potential patients would be searching for information on “myths about bunion surgery” or “ways to protect their feet in the winter.”